Adopt a child

 KICKS Kids (Kids Investing in Communities through Kindness and Service) are full of energy, ideas and excitement for their community service projects.
 We need more adult SideKICKS to help these little heroes carry out their good deeds.
 Interested?
 Email email@example.com !

-(b) A bachelor’s degree from an accredited college or university in a human behavioral science, or in another major where 25% of the course credits earned toward the degree are in human behavioral sciences, and 4 years of experience as a social service worker, 2 years of which are in an agency or in a child caring institution, or in an agency in a child welfare function.
+An agency shall appoint a social service worker who possesses at least a bachelor’s degree from an accredited college or university with a major in a human behavioral science, or in another major where 25% of the course credits earned toward the degree are in human behavioral sciences.

-“Human behavioral science” means a degree from an accredited college or university in any of the following: Social work, Psychology, Counseling and Guidance, Child Development, Criminal Justice, Family and Child Ecology, Sociology, Family Community Services, Family Studies, Family Life Education, Human Services.
+“Human behavioral science” means a degree from an accredited college or university in any of the following: Social work, Psychology, Counseling and guidance, Child development, Criminal justice, Family and child ecology, Sociology, Family community services, Family studies, Family Life Education, Human Services.
+Please contact the agency if you have a similar degree not listed.

 Your tax deductible donations of any amount all add up to support the work we do.
 Currently we employ two staff members to help Michigan’s Waiting Children.
 We’ll hire more staff when the funds are available!
 More staff members mean we have more hands to place more children.
 Please consider making a donation to Greater Hopes.